Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 What an Automated AI Consulting Audit Process Actually Looks Like

 The word "systematize" gets thrown around a lot.
-Here's what it actually means in the context of an AI consulting audit.
+Here's what it actually means inside a boutique AI consulting firm.

-A systematized process separates extraction from interpretation.
-The extraction layer (reading documents, identifying relevant data points, surfacing patterns and inconsistencies) runs without the lead consultant in the room.
-The interpretation layer (diagnosing root causes, prioritizing opportunities, making strategic recommendations) stays firmly in the consultant's hands.
+A systematized process splits the engagement into three layers: extraction by platform, interpretation by lead consultant, delivery by associates.
+The extraction layer (reading documents, identifying relevant data points, surfacing patterns and inconsistencies) runs without anyone in the room.
+The interpretation layer (diagnosing root causes, prioritizing opportunities, making strategic recommendations) stays firmly in the lead consultant's hands.
+The delivery layer (assembling findings, polishing deck output, walking client through results) lives with your associates.

-That separation is what makes the AI audit process scalable.
+That separation is what makes the AI audit process scalable across a team.
 Not because the diagnosis gets automated.
-Because the prep work does.
+Because the work above and below it stops routing through one person.

 The difference between a diagnostic and a document review